raquentin/raquest/README.md

-# 🏓 raquest (raq)
+# 🏓 raquest

-Raquest is a batteries-excluded command-line HTTP client built Insomnia and Postman are trash.
-No monthly subscriptions or two minute ads to send raquests, just run `raq -f <query_name>.raq` and move on with your life.
+Raquest is a batteries-excluded command-line HTTP client.
+No monthly subscriptions or two minute ads to send raquests, just run `raq <query>.raq` and move on with your life.

 ## Features